rossta/rossta.github.com/source/blog/2019-01-01-reasons-to-choose-vue.js-in-2019.html.md

   - Vue
 ---

-I love building applications in Vue.js and here's why I think the future is looking bright for the framework and its community
+I love building applications in Vue.js and here's why I think the future is looking bright for the framework and its community.

 ### 1. No build step required